Diabetes – what care should you receive?

-We have created a simple patient checklist leaflet, "Diabetes – what care you should receive", which outlines 15 healthcare essentials (PDF, 164KB), based on the care standards set out by NICE and NHS Quality Improvement.
+We use the 15 healthcare essentials care standards set out by NICE and NHS Quality Improvement as the starting point.
 These include:

 - blood glucose, blood pressure and cholesterol checks